Our annual Women in Business Lunch is one of the key networking events in the City of Banyule.

 With over 400 guests, the 2018 Women in Business lunch was a great afternoon of networking and celebrating our local business women.

-If you missed this years event read Gianna’s reflective piece summarising the Banyule Women in Business Lunch held at The Centre Ivanhoe on International Women’s Day 2018.
+If you missed this years event you can view the video highlights or read Gianna’s reflective piece summarising the Banyule Women in Business Lunch held at The Centre Ivanhoe on International Women’s Day 2018.

 Be You in Business